ByteQuanta/breast-cancer-data-project/README.md

 # Breast Cancer Data Project
 Breast Cancer Classification using Decision Tree & Random Forest

+# Data Source
+# This data was obtained from https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset.

 ## 🚀 Project Goal
 The goal of this project is to achieve the highest possible model performance using the dataset.
 To do this, we first identify the most effective hyperparameter optimization method, and then apply it to both Decision Tree and Random Forest algorithms to obtain the best results.
 ## 📊 Project Steps and Methods